kubeflow/website/content/en/docs/gke/pipelines/authentication-pipelines.md

 [Installation Options for Kubeflow Pipelines](/docs/pipelines/installation/overview/) introduces options to install Pipelines.
 Be aware that authentication support and cluster setup instructions will vary depending on the option you installed Kubeflow Pipelines with.

 * For Kubeflow Pipelines standalone, you can compare and choose from all 3 options.
-* For full Kubeflow starting from Kubeflow 1.1, [Workload Identity](#workload-identity) is recommended and it's the only option configured by default.
+* For full Kubeflow starting from Kubeflow 1.1, [Workload Identity](#workload-identity) is the recommended and default option.
 * For AI Platform Pipelines, [Compute Engine default service account](#compute-engine-default-service-account) is the only supported option.

 ## Compute Engine default service account

-This is good for trying out Kubeflow Pipelines, because it is easy to set up, but does not support permission separation for workloads in the cluster.
+This is good for trying out Kubeflow Pipelines, because it is easy to set up.

+However, it does not support permission separation for workloads in the cluster. **Any workload** in the cluster will be able to call **any Google Cloud APIs** in the chosen scope.

 {{% alert color="warning" %}}
 <p>NOTE: Using pipelines with Compute Engine default service account is not supported in Full Kubeflow deployment.</p>